brettz9/webappfind/DEMOS.md

 - LOOK AT demos-samples BRANCH for deleted info!!!

+- Move old demos/samples to own repository and add TestCafe tests for them (need to also call binary for simulating "Open with..." behavior)

 ## Possible "Demos" todos

 1. Make scrollbars easier to use in CodeMirror demos